-I am a Chicago-based photographer, filmmaker, and visual artist.
-I’m a 2024 MacDowell Fellow in visual arts.
-My work has screened internationally and appeared in The New York Times, The Washington Post, Mother Jones, The Economist, The Atlantic, WIRED, The Baffler, and many other publications.
+I’m a Chicago-based visual artist working in photo, film, and collage.
+I’m a former MacDowell Fellow in visual arts, a former artist-in-residence at Latitude Chicago, and former Art Director of the Chicago Reader.
+My work has screened internationally and appeared in The New York Times, The Washington Post, The Economist, The Atlantic, WIRED, The Baffler, and many other publications.

 Economic Hardship Reporting Project